-On a recent rebuild project of a Ziroli 77 inch Stearman PT-17 biplane, I replaced the the fuel tank and plumbing.
+During a recent rebuild project of a Ziroli 77-inch Stearman PT-17 biplane, I replaced the the fuel tank and plumbing with newer hardware.
 Here’s how to install a new gasoline fuel system in your plane.

 (Above.)
 For the Zenoah G-38 engine powering the Stearman, I chose to install a 20 oz. fuel tank.
 I also used Sullivan’s heavy Duty gasoline tank hardware kit.

 (Above.)
 I used a 2-line tank installation and used a DuBro fueler fitting shown above.

 (Above.)
 Notice I am showing Tygon fuel line as well as clear plastic tubing from the hardware store.
 Both are acceptable.
 I use at least 1/8 inch ID (inside diameter) tubing.

 (Above.)
 Here’s the Sullivan fuel tank hardware and the tools I use to cut and bend the brass tubes.
 K&S and Du-Bro make these tools and they greatly simplify the job.

 (Above.)
 To determine the length of the upward bend of the vent tube, just estimate it by placing the tube as shown, fro the lower edge of the stopper opening and the top of the tank.
 Some tanks have a raised dimple on the top of the tank for the vent tube to fit up into.
 Just make sure you do not install the vent tube so it contacts the inside surface of the tank, Vibration will cause the tube to damage the tank wall.
 (Above right.)
 Here the tube has been bent to 75 degrees using the bending tool.